 The Labour government's control orders, which were scrapped in 2012, restricted the movement of terrorism suspects through tagging, curfews and relocation to other towns and cities.
 There were also restrictions on mobile phone and internet use – increasingly crucial in stopping young British Muslims from being lured abroad to fight in foreign wars.
 TPims do not limit suspects' movements to the same extent, and also allow some mobile and internet use.

-David Cameron arrives in Brussels While a No 10 source insisted that there would be "no return to control orders" because they had been struck out by the courts, the toughening up of TPims will be similar in limiting the movement of terror suspects, effectively imposing "internal exile" on individuals.
+While a No 10 source insisted that there would be "no return to control orders" because they had been struck out by the courts, the toughening up of TPims will be similar in limiting the movement of terror suspects, effectively imposing "internal exile" on individuals.

 Earlier this year David Anderson QC, the Government's independent reviewer of terrorism laws, called for TPims to be expanded to limit people's movements and ability to meet other named individuals.